 The best time to head up here is around sunset when the already impressive view over the city just gets even more beautiful as the many hues of orange change and wash over the city while the sun simultaneous dips below the horizon.

 Long story short – epic sunsets are meant to be had up here.

 Remember how I said Verona is relatively ‘flat’ earlier?
 Well, understandably, this is one of the exceptions to that as there’s a little trek to get up here but fret not, it’s not stressful at all and is very easily scaled.

-It is worth heading up here with a picnic (perhaps even a bottle of wine) to watch the sunset over the rather beautiful city (just be sure to take all of your rubbish back with you for proper disposal, of course 😀 ).
+It is worth heading up here with a picnic (perhaps even a bottle of wine) to watch the sunset over the rather beautiful city.

 12.)
 Palazzo Giusti and Giardino Giusti

 If you’re up for a jaunt around a rather beautiful garden, Giardino Giusti is where you need to head to as it’s not only one of the best examples of Italian gardens in all the land but also right next to the palace which makes for the perfect afternoon in the sunshine in Verona.

 There is a fee to get in so leave yourself some time here to actually take it all in slowly and leisurely.